 The Benefits of Electronic TranscriptsSubmitted by NRGCO on Wed, 03/01/2017 - 10:10

-Similarly, while physical transcripts have their role, electronic transcripts have proved their usefulness many times over in a variety of ways.
-Here are just some of the benefits of e-transcripts.
+Similarly, while physical transcripts have their role, electronic transcripts have proved their usefulness many times over.
+Here are just some of the benefits of e-transcripts:

 1. Ease of access